STAT545-UBC-hw-2019-20/stat545-hw-jacobgerlofs/Hw05/README.md

 The assignment was completed in one document, titled 'Hw5.0_factor-fig-mgmt' and can be viewed in .html, .md, and .Rmd formats

-This assignment also involved writing and reading a .csv file.
-This file is within this repo as well, titled "LifeExpAmer.csv"
+This assignment also involved writing and reading a .csv and a .png file.
+These files are within this repo as well, titled "LifeExpAmer.csv" and "saved_figure.png", respectively

 Assignment 5 can now be viewed in html as a website!
 Just [click here](https://stat545-ubc-hw-2019-20.github.io/stat545-hw-jacobgerlofs/Hw05/Hw5.0_factor-fig-mgmt.html) to view it.